ngshiheng/django-graphene-starter/README.md

 This project is developed using [Insomnia REST Client](https://insomnia.rest/) which is an alternative to Postman.

-To ease development work, you may import all the available GraphQL mutations and queries [here](https://gist.github.com/ngshiheng/ad28bbf3147427111fe28d69e3e62fef) to your Insomnia workspace directly.
+To ease development work, the latest GraphQL mutations and queries can be found [here](https://gist.github.com/ngshiheng/ad28bbf3147427111fe28d69e3e62fef).
+Just import this configuration file to your Insomnia workspace and start making API calls!

 ## Installing dependencies